New Jersey Diminished Value Claims

 Jones v.
 Lahn, 1 N.J.
 358 (1949)

-The Supreme Court of New Jersey held that, absent total destruction, the general measure of damages for injury to an automobile is the difference between the vehicle’s market value immediately before and immediately after the injury.
+The Supreme Court of New Jersey held that, short of total destruction, the general measure of damages for injury to an automobile is the difference between the vehicle's market value immediately before and immediately after the injury.

 Fanfarillo v.
 East End Motor Co., 172 N.J.
 Super.
 309 (App.
 Div.
 1980)

-The Appellate Division clarified that when repairs do not restore a vehicle to its former value, the owner may recover the diminished value of the vehicle in addition to reasonable repair costs, provided the post repair value is less than the pre accident value.
+The Appellate Division clarified that when repairs don't restore a vehicle to its former value, the owner may recover the diminished value in addition to reasonable repair costs, provided the post-repair value is less than the pre-accident value.

 Premier XXI Claims Management v.
 Rigstad, 381 N.J.
 Super.
 281 (App.
 Div.
 2005)

-The court reaffirmed that a plaintiff may prove property damages either by demonstrating the cost of repairs together with the remaining loss in value after repair, or by showing the difference between the vehicle’s market value before and after the accident.
+The court reaffirmed that a plaintiff may prove property damages either through the cost of repairs plus remaining loss in value, or by showing the straightforward difference between pre-accident and post-accident market value.

 Financial Services Vehicle Trust v.
 Panter, 2019 N.J.
 Super.
 LEXIS 28 (App.
 Div.
 2019)

-The Appellate Division confirmed that a vehicle owner may recover for diminution in value following an accident when supported by proper evidence establishing a post repair loss in market value.
+The Appellate Division confirmed that a vehicle owner may recover for diminution in value following an accident when the claim is supported by proper evidence establishing a post-repair loss in market value.

 Below are answers to common questions about New Jersey diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.